 If you are one of the lucky ones and don't overlook any of the blank spaces, you CLICK ‘continue' where you now have to choose a user name and password.
 Typing in this info, you CLICK another ‘continue' button.
 Now it asks for your credit card information.
 Once again, you CLICK to get to the next page.
 Now, if everything is good, you have to confirm your order by CLICKING another button.
 Congratulations!
 You only have a few more CLICKS to go before you're done with the process.

 So how many clicks does it take for visitors to get to the center of your proverbial Tootsie Pop?
 Three?
 Thirteen?
 Twenty-three?
-If you currently think it’s too many, it’s probably way too many.
+If you currently think it's too many, it's probably way too many.
 This is a very common mistake.
-Maybe it's time to streamline your website and cut down on those excessive clicks.
+Maybe it's time to streamline your website and cut down on those excessive clicks with website optimization.

 If you have only one or two products, it may make sense to put the description and order button right on the home page.
-If you have a lot of products, are they easy to find with a click or two?
-If visitors can’t find the information they came for quickly, they’ll leave.
+If your business has a lot of products, are they easy to find with a click or two?
+If visitors can't find the information they came for quickly, the vast majority will leave.
 We live in an instant gratification society.
-Unless one of your visitors really, really, really wants what you have, they won’t stick around for long.
+Unless one of your visitors really, really, really wants what you have, they won't stick around for long.

-Your website needs to hold their interest and guide them through the process as quick as possible with just a few clicks.
+Your website needs to hold their interest and guide your visitor base through the process as quickly as possible with just a few clicks.
 They should be able to tell from your home page where they need to go and understand it is only a click or two away.
-If you can do that, your bounce rate will decrease and your sales will take off.
+If you can do that, your bounce rate will decrease and your sales will take off creating a thriving business.

 Once the purchase process begins, it should be simple steps to complete.
-Just because they’ve committed to buy doesn’t mean they will.
-If the process is complicated or confusing, they can still opt out at any time.
+Just because they've committed to buy doesn't mean they will.
+If the process is complicated or confusing, they can still opt-out at any time.
 Make sure your shopping cart is quick and easy for your customers to use.
 If not, switch to a better one, you want them to have an easy and positive customer experience.

 If a visitor wants to go from point A to B, it should be one click away – not several.
 A good website not only has great content, but it has great content that's organized in a way that it's found with very little effort and not much thought involved.
 The easier it is for your visitors to navigate around your website, the more sales you'll be able to generate.

-Click degradation can also be greatly reduced if you optimize your web pages so that visitors land directly on their area of interest, rather than automatically landing on the home/splash page.
-Now you know why digital agencies stress the point that each page should be as SEO friendly as possible.
+Click degradation can also be greatly reduced if you optimize your web pages so that visitors land directly on their area of interest of online content, rather than automatically landing on the home/splash page.
+Now you know why digital agencies stress the point that each page should be as SEO-friendly as possible with quality content.

 And don’t forget about your social media pages.
 Are the links easily accessible from every page of your website?
 And is the link to your website easily found on all of your social media sites?

 Rethinking the way your visitors get to your money pages is critical for the success of your website.
-It’s never too late to minimize clicks and maximize profits.
+It's never too late to minimize clicks to influence customer behavior and maximize profits.